hannesdelbeke/brain/mirror - thomas j frank notes - hyperfocus.md

     - We finish a task – especially if there was time pressure or a deadline that forced us to “turn it in”, which prevents us from wondering if we could have done more or done it differently.
         - “Time pressure narrows our focus on the task, restricting us from considering a number of more creative ways to complete it.”
             - _This is both good and bad_
-    - We disengage and reset between tasks – take a break, take a walk, meditate.
+    - We disengage and reset between tasks – take a break, take a walk, [[meditation|meditate]].
         - Best time to take a break is after finishing a big task.
 So combine the two.
 - Bailey: “Intention is the bouncer of your attentional space – it lets in the productive objects of attention and keeps the distractions out.”
 - To put the concepts from this chapter into practice: